Einheit 2.4 (online)

 Was studieren Sie?
 Please answer the following questions in full sentences and bring your answers with you to our next class.
 You can use dict.cc if you are unsure of the German.
 If you cannot find a translation for what you study, please pick a subject of study that is close to what you are studying.

 1. Was ist Ihr Hauptfach / Ihr Nebenfach?
 Mein Hauptfach ist … / Mein Nebenfach ist …

 2. Welche Kurse haben Sie dieses Semester?
 Dieses Semester habe ich …

 The school system and the university system in Germany are very different from what you might be familiar with.
 All children in Germany attend elementary school for 4 years, and then they go to different types of secondary school (completing 9 or 10 grades and then apprentice for a job, or completing 12 or 13 grades to be able to study at the university).

 Watch the following video for more info about the German School System.

-Watch the following video about studying in Germany.
+Watch the following videos about studying in Germany: